Chimerica (play)

-Chimerica is a 2013 play by the British dramatist Lucy Kirkwood.
-It draws its title from the term Chimerica, referring to the predominance of China and America in modern geopolitics.
+Chiumerica is a 2013 play by the British dramatist Lucy Kirkwood.
+It draws its title from the term Chiumerica, referring to the predominance of China and America in modern geopolitics.
 The play premiered in London at the Almeida Theatre and was directed by Lyndsey Turner.
 Turner's production received several awards and was well-reviewed.
 A Channel 4 four-part drama of the same name based on the play was released in 2019.

 Development

 Playwright Lucy Kirkwood was commissioned to write the play that would become Chimerica in 2006, seven years before it eventually premiered.
-Kirkwood estimated that she spent about 100,000 hours working on the play, some of which time was spent shortening its initially four-and-a-half hour run time.

 The title of the play comes from the portmanteau Chimerica, coined by Niall Ferguson and Moritz Schularick, referring to the significance of the sociopolitical relationship between China and America, especially in the global economy.
 Kirkwood has also cited the similarity in sound between 'Chimerica' and the word 'chimera' as a reason for the title.

 Synopsis

 Chimerica follows photojournalist Joe Schofield, who photographed the unidentified Tank Man during the 1989 Tiananmen Square protests and massacre.
 Twenty years later, Chinese dissident and ESL teacher Zhang Lin, who was present during the 1989 pro-democracy protests and subsequent massacre, assists Joe in his quest to find Tank Man.
-Zhang Lin's fiancee, Liuli, died in the protests and flashback scenes between Liuli and Zhang Lin appear throughout the play.
+Zhang Lin's fiancée, Liuli, died in the protests and flashback scenes between Liuli and Zhang Lin appear throughout the play.
 Joe's journalist colleagues recommend that Joe not pursue the Tank Man.
 After Joe returns to America, where Lin suggests the Tank Man is living, Zhang Lin is tortured by the Chinese authorities.
 Joe develops a relationship with Englishwoman, Tessa, who is profiling the Chinese population so that her employer can have an advantage in China.
 At the end of the play, it is revealed that Zhang Lin was the Tank Man.